Explaining What We Do: What’s Your Cybersecurity Elevator Pitch?

 So here is a generic elevator pitch that anyone falling into a cybersecurity consulting role might use:

-I advise clients on how to protect digital information and networks from threats like cybercriminals or disgruntled employees while complying with security and privacy regulations.
-I help clients understand their risks, successfully communicate their protection needs and strategy, and implement effective people, process, and technology solutions for cybersecurity.
+I advise clients on how to protect information and networks from threats like cybercriminals or disgruntled employees while complying with security and privacy regulations.
+I help clients understand their risks, successfully communicate their protection needs and strategy, and implement effective people, process, and technology solutions.

 Now, if we wanted to write an elevator pitch for people who are a little more technical, here’s an elevator pitch our security architect readers could use: